D3R50N/useful-scripts/README.md

 # Useful Scripts

+***Don't forget to suggest me your ideas of scripts 😉⚡***

 ## How to use ?

-- Clone the repo or download it
+1. ⚡ Clone the repo or download it
-- Add the path to the cloned/downloaded folder to your %PATH% variable
+2. 📂 Add the path to the cloned/downloaded folder to your %PATH% variable
-- Add also the path to the [shorrcuts/](shortcuts/) folder to your %PATH% variable if you want use short script names
+3. 📂 Add also the path to the [shortcuts/](shortcuts/) folder to your %PATH% variable if you want use short script names
-- Enjoy
+4. ⚡ Enjoy

 ``` bash
 # push your repo to github with and without pull and a commit message